|

 “The quantity of action necessary to effect any change in nature is the least possible; according to this principle, the decisive amount is always a minimum or infinitesimal.”

-Spiritually, the company of the saint or sage, even for a brief moment or meeting, may be that "minimum dose" required to initiate a cure that, while its fulfillment may even be several lifetimes away, will be irreversably set in motion.
+In the spiritual dimension, the company of a saint or sage, even for a brief moment or meeting, may be that "minimum dose" required to initiate a cure and/or realization that, while its complete fulfillment may even (according to some teachings) be several lifetimes away, will be irreversably set in motion.
 Shree Atmananda (Krishna Menon) beautifully states:

-Anthony Damiani likewise explains that, in contrast with the ordinary teacher or guru, the sage:
+Anthony Damiani likewise explains that, in contrast with the ordinary teacher or guru, the true sage:

 ”..works quite differently.
 He goes into the stillness, into the void mind.
 Then when he comes out, he holds your image in his mind and imagines you or conceives you to be what you really are and then he dismisses the picture.
 And then for the next ten lives you may be struggling to become what you really are.
 And the very power and concentration of his thought is so intense that it will bring to pass what he imagines you to be.”
 (7)